Shoshana Damari: Music career

 She was warmly received by the audience at national and international festivals in Israel and abroad, serving as Israel's unofficial cultural ambassador and earning the title of "First lady of Israeli song."

 In the mid-1980s Damari teamed up with Boaz Sharabi for a duet that brought her back into the limelight.

 In 2005 she recorded two tracks for the Mimaamakim album by Idan Raichel's Project and participated in some of their live performances.
 The two had been slated to begin another joint project.

-Awards and recognition
+Awards and commemoration

 In 1988 Damari was awarded the Israel Prize for Hebrew song.
 She also received an ACUM lifetime achievement award in 1995.

 As part of the 60th celebration of the State of Israel in 2008, Damari was chosen as the "singer of the 60th", the most beloved singer in the country's 60 years, in a vote conducted by Channel 1 and Reshet Gimel.

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Damari.
+The stamp, with a portrait of Wilensky, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Damari's hit song Kalaniyot (Anemones) - "Reddish red anemones".

 On March 31, 2013, Google celebrated her 90th birthday with a Google Doodle.